informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 #### <mark style="background-color:purple;">4.
 Research and identify at-risk datasets</mark>

 🚁**Summary:** As the situation regarding the dismantling of federal agencies evolves, it is important the nation-wide data rescue movement continues to proactively identify datasets for preservation.
-Through a combination of research and exploration, data rescue volunteers add at-risk, publically accessible datasets to our local Dataset Archiving Tracker.
+Through a combination of media research and webpage exploration, data rescue volunteers find at-risk, publically accessible datasets for our local Dataset Archiving Tracker.
 Avoiding duplicative effort in data rescue is crucial to maximize the output of this volunteer movement, which makes double-checking the main repositories and national data rescue trackers an imperative step in this task.

 💁**Role:** Dataset Investigator